TomEsDE/shadcn-form-fields/README.md

 # Wrapper components for shadcn form fields

 This page showcases some of the wrapper components I built for shadcn form fields, like input, select & combobox to reduce boilerplate code.

-The page is deployed here and has a playground with the options the components offer:
+The page has a playground section with the options the components offer and is [`deployed here`](https://shadcn-form-fields.vercel.app)

 The form fields accept any zod schema and are fully typesafe.

-This page is part of my learning experience with next-js :)
+This page & the components are part of my learning experience with next-js :)

 The wrapper components are included in this repository, so check it out, if interested.